Disabilities in Higher Education

 - Rearrange toilet partitions to increase maneuvering space

 - Insulate lavatory pipes

 - Provide TTYs and TTDs

-- Ensure that school websites are accessible
+- Ensure that school websites and course management systems are accessible

 - File an internal grievance or complaint with the school.